codetmr/graphy.js/README.md

 ### Introduction

-Graphy.js is a Javascript library to draw 2D graph on browsers.
+Graphy.js is a Javascript library to display 2D graph functions on browsers.
 The main drawing technology is based on HTML5 canvas.

-Graphy.js main features (updated):

-  - Setup & display 2D graph functions with APIs
-  - User interactions with graph, i.e drawing, sketching via onscreen tools

 ### Installation